vindolin/ninepatch/README.rst

 Your image must be a PNG image with a transparent background.
 The scale and fill guide color must be 100% opaque black.

-Open the scaled image in a viewer
+Open the scaled image in a viewer:

 ::

     $ ninepatch 9patch_test.png 300 300

-Save the scaled image to a new file
+Save the scaled image to a new file:

 ::

     $ ninepatch 9patch_test.png 300 300 scaled.png

-Interactively resize and preview an image in a Tkinter viewer.
+Interactively resize and preview an image in a Tkinter viewer:

 ::